L-Theanine: Powerful Health Benefits For Mind & Body

-If there’s anything that could be called the strongest foundation for health, getting high quality, restorative sleep would probably be it.
+If there’s anything that could be called the most reliable foundation for health, getting high quality, restorative sleep would probably be it.
 Even better, l-theanine could be a great ally in this regard, too.

 In close concert with its anti-anxiety, anti-stress, and anti-depression properties, l-theanine can offer powerful support for better sleep.

 Stress, anxiety, and depression are all mental states and moods that can keep us from sleeping well.
-And if l-theanine can help these, it can surely aid in the sleep department.
+And if l-theanine can help these, it can undoubtedly aid in the sleep department.

 A botanically-based supplement that could help with improved metabolism and weight loss?
 Apparently so.

 Green tea and l-theanine are common ingredients in weight loss supplements and combination botanical formulas.

 Unlike “magical weight loss” products that promise they will “burn fat like crazy,” l-theanine doesn’t work that way.
 Instead, studies show long-term use of the amino acid could support metabolism, thereby enhancing healthy weight management.